-The whole Bible, the Old and New Testaments present the same narrative.
-There’s God’s Word, Holy Scripture that alone leads to salvation, which is being saved from death.
-And there’s opposition to God’s Word, fables which lead to destruction.
+The whole Bible, the Old and New Testaments, presents the same narrative.
+There’s God’s Word, Holy Scripture, that alone leads to salvation, which is being saved from death.
+And there’s opposition to God’s Word, fables which leads to destruction.

 The deceiving, conniving, cunning, beguiling Serpent is behind the fables.
 What are these fables Peter brought to the Church member’s attention?
 Here’s the Greek he used to write to them.

 μῦθος muthos moo’-thos; Perhaps from the same as G3453 (through the idea of tuition); a tale that is fiction (myth):

 Does muthos sound like a word with which you’re familiar?
 How about myth?
 Check this link to see that this Greek word is indeed at the origin of the English myth.
 Let’s follow the Greek etymological trail and dive into G3453 for more enlightenment.

 G3466 μυστήριον mustērion moos-tay’-ree-on; From a derivative of μύω muō (to shut the mouth); a secret or mystery (through the idea of silence imposed by initiation into religious rites): KJV – mystery.

 Initiation into secret religious rites in silence.